syl22-00/pocketsphinx.js/README.md

 * a speech recognizer written in C ([PocketSphinx](http://cmusphinx.sourceforge.net/)) converted into JavaScript or [WebAssembly](http://webassembly.org/) using [Emscripten](https://github.com/kripken/emscripten),
 * an audio recorder using the web audio API.
 The audio recorder can be used independently to build other kinds of audio-related web applications.
 There is a more detailed documentation in `doc/AudioRecorder/README.md`.

-You can try it on the project page: <https://syl22-00.github.io/pocketsphinx.js> and have a look at our [FAQ](https://github.com/syl22-00/pocketsphinx.js/wiki/FAQ).
+You can try it on the project page: <https://syl22-00.github.io/pocketsphinx.js> and have a look at the [FAQ](https://github.com/syl22-00/pocketsphinx.js/wiki/FAQ).

 Table of contents: